About Us

 Get in Touch

-Partner with us, bring our programs to your school or community, or learn how you can support our mission.
+Partner with us, bring our programs to your community, or learn how you can support our mission.

 Contact us at info@computingeducationalliance.orgOur Work